Manual Handling for Banquet and Conference Setup Crews in Ireland

 Storage areas often present their own challenges.
 Narrow corridors, limited access, and stacking requirements add complexity beyond simply moving chairs from room to room.

-Tables Require Team Handling
+Why Do Tables Require Team Handling?

 Table legs and folding mechanisms create pinch points that injure fingers.
 Understanding how each table type operates helps avoid the sudden closures or movements that cause injury.